decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/docs/README.md

 ## Implementation

-See the [multisig-anon-vc-demo example](../examples/multisig-anon-vc-demo/README.md) for a complete implementation of this protocol.
+See the [zkMAP demo example](../examples/zkmap-demo/README.md) for a complete implementation of the zkMAP protocol.